TokenBrice/blog/content/posts/2020/definancial-services-guide.md

 1. aSNX: base rate around 7%, can spike quite high for a bit - keep a very close eye to this one on Wednesdays, especially if prices of ETH/SNX crashed during the week: we observe SNX borrowing surges during certain claim periods.
 2. asUSD: can spikes quite hard too, especially lately (~12% APR over the last month)
-3. aZRX: rates can spike, ready more about ZRX to know when
+3. aZRX: rates can spike, read more about ZRX to know when
 4. aMANA: same here - decentish rate (1-2%)

 ---